Sports massage for runners

 Running demands a lot from your body.
 Every mile logged means thousands of foot strikes, each sending force up through your kinetic chain.
-This repetitive impact, while building fitness, also accumulates micro-trauma that can develop into the injuries that sideline you.
+We help runners stay healthy, recover faster, and maintain consistency in their training.

 Running is simple in concept but complex in its biomechanical demands.
+Here's what we commonly see and treat.

 IT Band Syndrome

 Sharp pain on the outside of your knee often gets blamed on the IT band, but the band itself doesn't actually "release."
 The real issue involves the structures underneath getting compressed.
-We focus on:

-- Working the vastus lateralis that lies beneath
+- Working the vastus lateralis beneath

-- Addressing hip weakness that causes the problem initially
+- Addressing hip weakness that causes the problem

 Plantar Fasciitis